Set up Confluence Cloud

 Rules are automated workflows constructed in an “If This, Then That” format.

-Site admins can create and enable rules that function across Confluence at the site level.
+Confluence admins can create and enable rules that function at the global level.
 Space admins can create and enable rules for individual spaces.
 (And while you may not think of yourself as an admin, if you have a personal space you’re an administrator of your space!)

-If you don’t see Automation in your Site or Space settings, this might be why:
+If you don’t see Automation in Confluence administration or Space settings, this might be why:

 You’re not an admin of the space you’re in (for Space automation)

-You’re not a site admin (for Global automation)
+You’re not a Confluence product admin (for Global automation)

 Your team has Cloud Standard or Cloud Free – automation is a premium feature in Confluence